The best spiced rum taste tested 2023

 A versatile spiced rum, it's best enjoyed with ginger ale, ginger beer or tonic.
 It also works well in classic cocktails such as an old fashioned – simply add a sugar cube, Angostura bitters and ice, and stir until cold, then finish with a twist of orange peel.

 What do you think of our selection?
-We'd love to hear your product suggestions in the comments below...
+We'd love to hear your favourites below...